GlobedGD/globed2/server/protocol.md

 * 11004 - LeaveRoomPacket - leave a room (no need for a response)
 * 11005 - RequestRoomPlayerListPacket - request list of all people in the given room (response 21004)
 * 11006 - RequestLevelListPacket - request list of all levels people are playing right now (response 21005)
-* 11007 - RequestPlayerCountPacket - request amount of people on a certain level (response 21006)
+* 11007 - RequestPlayerCountPacket - request amount of people on up to 128 different levels (response 21006)

 Game related